emrysr/emoncms-docker-fpm/README.md

 to enable docker container to reboot host, create volume on container that maps to the file /var/run/shutdown_signal. if the contents of this file is changed to "reboot" then the command `sudo shutdown -r now` is triggerd
 @requires inotify-tools

-TODO:
+TODO: test and finish this
-install instructions on laptop
+## install instructions on laptop
+ - just git clone the repo
+ - edit .env and correct WEB_PORT to an acceptable number
+ - edit .env to MYSQL_DOCKER_IMAGE to mariadb:latest (not supported by arm v7)
- - just git clone the repo and run docker-compose up in the new directory
+ - run docker-compse up in the emoncms-docker directory